sinaghadermarzi/facial-feedback/README.md

 cd facial-feedback
 ```

-Then you can follow one of these steps (using venv or conda)
+Then you can follow one of these methods (using venv or conda)

 ### Using venv